 Who is involved?

-The Infectious Disease department determines the hospital’s policy regarding all infection prevention, including the flu vaccination program.
-Employee Health implements the policy, and Quality and Patient Safety reports the progress made by the hospital.
+The Infectious Disease Department determines the Medical Center's policy regarding all infection prevention, including the flu vaccination program.
+Employee Health implements the policy and Quality and Patient Safety reports the progress made by the hospital.

 How are we monitoring the care we provide?